vxgmichel/aioconsole/README.md

 >>>
 ```

-The `locals` contains a reference to the event loop:
+The `locals` contain a reference to the event loop:

 ```python
 >>> dir()